nesfit/ICS/Lectures/Lecture_01/PITCHME.md

 +++
 ### Delegate
 * **References to methods** with a *particular parameter list* and *return type*
-* Method can be threated as an entity that can be assigned to variable and passed as a parameter
+* Method can be treated as an entity that can be assigned to variable and passed as a parameter
 * Analogous to **function type** provided by *functional languages*
   * They are also similar to the **concept of function pointers** found in other languages
   * Unlike function pointers, delegates are object-oriented and **type-safe**